toastdriven/django-microapi/docs/usage/testing.rst

 The only substantially different code here is how we create the request via ``ApiTestCase.create_request``.
 We can provide the HTTP method to use, and the data to be automatically JSON-encoded for us.
-Since that method is protected by the ``login_required`` decorator, we can even supply the logged-in user making the request!

 Now when we run our tests, we should get back something like::